 patent 2013 – MO2013A000343

-Traditional cross passage excavation is usually characterised by many operational issues, which can come from bringing in excavators, excavator-mounted hammer heads, or drill&blast equipment.
+Traditional cross passage excavation is usually characterized by many operational issues, which can come from bringing in excavators, excavator-mounted hammer heads, or drill&blast equipment.
 One possible solution for the cross passage challenge relies on existing methods and technologies, applied in a different way.
 In SWS we like to call it Smart Cross Passage.

 This innovative approach to CP excavation makes use of a small scale TBM, moved along the track and oriented sideways to drill through the tunnel wall.
 A standard segmental lining with sealing gaskets is installed during excavation, providing a complete water tightness.
 After CP completion the TBM is then pulled back and moved forward to repeat the process.